cogitatio: (116)

 — Arknights, Sideroca's File

 This isn't really obscure information or anything — it's obvious from the very beginning of the game that the Doctor is physically frail, and in the anime, they had to be literally carried throughout most of the evacuation from Chernobog.
-The Doctor is most likely physically frail due to muscle atrophy from their time in the Sarcophagus; however, I would like to point out that Kal'tsit has given them full physical clearance to do most things.
+The Doctor is most likely frail due to muscle atrophy from their time in the Sarcophagus; however, I would like to point out that Kal'tsit has given them full physical clearance to do most things.
 Their current fragility is mostly just due to a lack of desire to exercise and apply themselves to even getting to a normal baseline of adult human strength.
 Why work out when there are books and reports to read?
 Sideroca's story and dialogue with the Doctor suggests that the only way to coerce the Doctor into going to the gym is by bribing them with home-cooked food.

 Doctor, I asked Dr. Warfarin for some info about your body... and modified my brush texture based around that.
 I promise you it won't trigger any allergies this time!